JPCodeCraft/AlbionFreeMarketTutorials/tutorials/Transporting Guide/albion_transport_guide.md

 If you begin entering the Mist before the enemy dismounts, they won't be able to attack you before you enter.
 So, if you see an open Mist on your way, always go for it.

 ⚠️ **Be Aware**: Some mount abilities can interrupt your channeling, such as the crow.

+Update: while you're mounted, you won't activate the wisp.
+This was a change added to reduce the usage of this technique.

 <img src="https://cdn.albionfreemarket.com/AlbionFreeMarketTutorials/tutorials/Transporting Guide/image3.gif" alt="Mist" width="300" height="225">